Improving Health Outcomes and Survival in Patients With Lupus and Lupus Nephritis

 Collaborators

-Dr. Garg is collaborating with Dr. Christie Bartels, Dr. Miriam Shelef, Dr. David Beebe, and Dr. Yun Liang to better understand the pathophysiology of various presentations of lupus and to improve outcome disparities as they relate to premature kidney failure, cardiovascular disease, and mortality in patients with lupus.
+Dr. Garg is collaborating with Dr. Christie Bartels, Dr. Miriam Shelef, Dr. Brad Astor, Dr. Amish Raval, Dr. Betty Chewning, Dr. Lisa Arkin, Dr. Jose Ayuso, Dr. Nihal Ahmad, and Dr. Yun Liang to better understand the pathophysiology of various presentations of lupus and to improve outcomes (such as premature kidney failure, cardiovascular disease) and survival in patients with lupus.

 Active Projects